How to Go Plastic-Free: Sustainable Packaging Alternatives

 Conducting Ship Testing

-We always recommend shipping tests before you transition fully to a new packaging solution - this can save you the headache of purchasing large volumes of packaging that will not work for you!
+We always recommend shipping tests before you transition fully to a new packaging solution.
+This can save you the headache of purchasing large volumes of packaging that will not work for you.
 Have a period of overlap during your transition and place survey prompts to draw customer feedback.
 We recommend pursuing feedback using printed QR codes on mailers or after-shipment check-in emails.

-What is Damage?
+What Is Damage?

 -